natemaia/dk/README.md

 - Gaps, fancy borders, extra layouts and more.
 - Better support for mouse and floating windows.
 - Startup script for configuration and running programs.
+- Status info is output to a file for use in bars or scripts.
 - No built-in extras *(bar, font drawing, or key bindings)*.
 - Sane support for [icccm](https://www.x.org/releases/X11R7.6/doc/xorg-docs/specs/ICCCM/icccm.html#client_to_window_manager_communication),